-Everyone is encouraged to join the Richmond MRC.
+Everyone is encouraged to join the Greater Richmond MRC.
 The MRC is recruiting both medical and non-medical volunteers.
 We need people with a variety of skills.

 - MRC volunteers include practicing and retired medical and public health professionals such as physicians, nurses, pharmacists, students, mental health workers, home health care workers and others.

 - MRC volunteers also include concerned local citizens with or without medical expertise who are interested in being trained to assist themselves and the community during an emergency.

 To become a Virginia Medical Reserve Corps volunteer you must first register in the Virginia Volunteer Health System (VVHS).

 The VVHS is a web-based information, alerting, and credentialing system for the management of medical and support volunteers who desire to support public health emergencies and daily public health activities in Virginia.

 - Perform duties and functions as required by the Health Department to respond to or mitigate disasters

 - Dispense medications and vaccines in the community